 TNA is easy to use, I think you’ll agree.
 The drop-down menus allow you to seek out (for example) just stone circles that you may be looking for, or just cursus monuments in the Antiquities menu; but if you’re just wanting to find sites in one particular county in Scotland, Wales, etc, you’ll find those places in our Locations menu.
 Nice n’ easy.

 In the meantime, I hope you find at least some of the sites on The Northern Antiquarian worthy of your attention.
-And please, if you find errors that need correcting, or have additional notes that you can add to a site, please get in touch.
-All published contributions, no matter how small, will be duly credited and cited in the acknowledgments of each site.
+And please, if you find errors that need correcting, or have additional notes that can be added to a site, please get in touch.
+All published contributions, no matter how small, will be duly credited and cited in the acknowledgements of each site.
 It is hoped that anyone who uses material from The Northern Antiquarian will credit us too.
 However, if you’re one of those tossers who just use other people’s works, plagiarise and don’t give credit where it’s due, if I find out I’ll simply lift anything you’ve done and treat you with the same disrespect.
 Sadly there are too many wankers in both academic and amateur fields who do such things… 🙁

 And last, but by no means least, I have to give a huge “thank you” to James Elkington, not only for kick-starting me into doing this website, but helping here and there when I got stuck.
 Cheers dood. 😉 But after spending the last year going through map after map, code after code, tediously raking through all the countless pages on this site, I’m giving myself a pat-on-the-back for getting 95% of this damned Northern Antiquarian website up-and-running at last.
 As someone who had very little idea of how to do web-design, I’m reasonably pleased at the present result.
 But there’s still a lot more work that needs doing…